puddi284/Multi-Category-E-Commerce-Sales-Analysis/README.md

 ## 📁 Files Included

-- `SQL_Project.sql`: Main SQL script containing all data transformation and analysis queries.
+- `ecommerce_sales_analysis.sql`: Main SQL script containing all data transformation and analysis queries.

 ## ▶️ How to Use